Ludwig Maximilian University of Munich: 1945–present

 On Friday 13 October 2006, a blue-ribbon panel announced the results of the Germany-wide Excellence Initiative for promoting top university research and education.
 The panel, composed of the German Research Foundation and the German Science Council, has decided that LMU Munich will receive funding for all three areas covered by the Initiative: one graduate school, three "excellence clusters" and general funding for the university's "future concept".

 In January 2012, scientists at the Ludwig Maximilian University published details of the most sensitive listening device known so far.
-This has led to the college being inducted into the Guinness book of world records.
+This has led to the college being inducted into the Guinness Book of World Records.

-In September 2018, the Munich public prosecutor's office investigated against a vice president of the university on suspicion of unfaithfulness.
+In September 2018, the Munich public prosecutor's office investigated a university vice president on suspicion of embezzlement.
 The vice president should have claimed "excessive travel expenses".
-In the following year, veterinary students reported that the LMU violated animal welfare.
+The following year, veterinary students reported that the LMU violated animal welfare standards.
 According to them, the LMU keeps pigs in tight grid boxes, so that some animals showed scratches, bumps and respiratory diseases from lying down.
-Students who report these circumstances told that they been threatened with the deregistration of the university.
-In the beginning of 2020, the LMU locked around 80 students in a room who wanted to discuss under the topic "Climate Burns, University Burns" why universities are doing research for companies that are harmful to the climate.
+Students who reported these circumstances said that they were threatened with deregistration from the university.
+In the beginning of 2020, the LMU locked around 80 students in a room who wanted to discuss the topic "Climate Burns, University Burns," about why universities are doing research for companies that are harmful to the climate.